falconrr/NLP4SPanish2022/Syllabus/Syllabus.md

 This course is an introduction to Natural Language Processing (NLP) technologies and their application to the linguistic analysis of Spanish texts.
 The course provides a survey of current technologies that are used in the field of computational linguistics while using Spanish for the application of NLP tools.
 The class is designed to allow you to gradually develop simple programming skills in Linux/Mac command line and Python for text processing that will allow you to learn a set of 21st century skills in NLP in high demand for your future career choice in academia or industry.

 The course will have three general components. **First**, the basic practical skills for text processing in Linux/Mac command line and Python will be introduced using Spanish texts.
 The basics of programming will be assigned via two free online courses in *LinkedIn Learning* and with in-class exercises.
 These basic aspects of programming will be necessary for installing and running the NLP applications.
 **Next**, the class will delve into the *Python Natural Language Toolkit* (NLTK) and *spaCy*, two libraries used for common NLP tasks (e.g., sentence segmentation, word tokenization, dependency parsing, sentiment analysis, named-entity recognition, and text classification). **Finally**, you will work towards extracting and creating your own annotated corpus of Spanish.
 Here you will learn how to extract Spanish data from *Twitter*.
-With the annotated corpus you will develop and train a simple machine learning classifier.
+With the annotated corpus you will develop an NLP Application.

 ## Course Objectives
 On completion of the course, you should be able to: